 Tell ORS your Medicare number and effective dates for parts A and B

-Once you are enrolled in Medicare (or automatically enrolled by Medicare) you will receive your Medicare card from the Social Security Administration.
+Once you're enrolled in Medicare (or automatically enrolled by Medicare) you'll receive your Medicare card from the Social Security Administration.
 As soon as you receive your card, tell ORS your Medicare number and effective dates for parts A and B.

 You can submit Medicare information to ORS one of the following ways: